mogui/MDWamp/README.md

 ## Roadmap

-- make an iOS App Target in the prject to show all the features
+- make an iOS App Target in the project to show all the features
 - implement raw socket transport
 - implement the [advanced protocol](https://github.com/tavendo/WAMP/blob/master/spec/advanced.md) spec
 -  make the library also a Server Library integrating with GCDWebServer